Mind the Baby, Mr. Bean: Production

 The entire episode was filmed on location at Clarence Pier, Southsea.
 This is one of only two episodes to be filmed entirely on location with one storyline and the last episode to be directed by Paul Weiland.
 The other episode-length story, Mr. Bean in Room 426, was also filmed in Southsea.
 This is also the last episode in the series to be shot on 35mm film.

 A clip of the scene where Mr. Bean puts the balloons on the pram was shown in an episode of MythBusters, in which it was tested whether a large number of balloons could indeed lift a small child into the sky.
-It was proven to be plausible, although an impracticably large number of balloons were needed for it to actually work.
+It was proven to be plausible, although a large number of balloons were needed for it to actually work.

 Casting

 Matthew Ashforde who played the hotel porter in Mr. Bean in Room 426, returned as the young man with toffee apple.